Anshkumardev/Programming-Task/README.md

     - Handling the response data, usually in HTML format.
     - Utilizing parsing libraries to extract meaningful information from the web data.

-## Further Sections
-Following these introductory sections, the notebook delves into more detailed aspects of web scraping and NLP.
-It includes practical code examples and explanations for each step in the process.
-The subsequent sections are designed to guide the user through:
-- Extracting specific data from web pages.
-- Cleaning and preparing the data for analysis.
-- Applying NLP techniques to analyze and derive insights from the text data.

-This notebook is a comprehensive guide for anyone interested in learning how to combine the power of web scraping and NLP using Python.

 ### `aggregated_results.csv`
 - This CSV file is an output from the Jupyter Notebook.
 It contains aggregated statistical data related to NLP analysis such as sentence counts, word counts, etc., across multiple text sources.